riapi/riapi/level-1.md

 Constraint modes only matter when both width and height are specified.

 * max - the image will be scaled to fit within the width/height constraint box while maintaining aspect ratio
-* pad - the image will be evenly padded with whitespace to become exactly the specified size while maintaining aspect ratio
+* pad (default) - the image will be evenly padded with whitespace or transparency to become exactly the specified size while maintaining aspect ratio
 * crop - the image will be minimally cropped evenly to match the required aspect ratio
 * stretch - the image will be stretched to fit the given dimensions.

 Servers MAY support other constraint modes, but MUST support these 4 in order to be Level 1 compliant.

+If the output format supports transparency, all padding should be transparent.
+If transparency is not supported, white MUST be used.
+FFFFFF, not anything else.

 ### Upscaling

 Based on [surveys][4], users do not expect images to be upscaled above their original size.
 This makes sense for bandwith and image quality reasons, but can be disconcerting if HTML layout depends upon a certain result.
 Thus, it is important that the behavior can be controlled.

-* `scale`=`down`: The default.
-If the constraints are larger than the source image, the resulting image will use the source dimensions instead, foregoing any cropping, padding, or stretching.
+* `scale`=`down` (default): If the constraints are larger than the source image, the resulting image will use the source dimensions instead, foregoing any cropping, padding, or stretching.
 * `scale`=`both`: Enables upscaling.
 Images will be upscaled to match constrains and may be cropped, padded, or stretched in order to modify the aspect ratio.
 * `scale`=`canvas`: Enables upscaling of the canvas, but not the image.
 Above the original image size, padding will be used to reach the requestd dimensions.

+### Mime-type

+The correct mime-type MUST be served for the resulting image.

+* Jpeg: "image/jpeg"

+### Encoding

+The server should attempt to return the image in the most similar encoding available to the source encoding.
+I.E, if GIF encoding is not available, PNG encoding should be used.
+If PNG encoding is not available, Jpeg encoding should be used with a white matte color.

 ## Definitions